None Of The Above

 I have had a needle stick injury – what should I do?

 Call the PEP hotline on 1800 737 669 to discuss your risk and options available to you.
-This may include going to your nearest hospital emergency department.
+If you are calling outside of phoneline operating hours you should go to your nearest hospital emergency department.

 We only see people for sexual exposure for HIV.